menu

 Education

-Non-nursing baccalaureate degree or higher from an accredited college or university earned by July 15, 2024.
+Non-nursing baccalaureate degree or higher from a regionally accredited college or university earned by July 15, 2025.

 Grade Point Average (GPA)